coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 Now, big congratulation you have successfully deployed your web app using nginx.
 If you want to optimize nginx, I recommend following this post: [Basic Nginx Setup](https://swissmade.host/en/blog/basic-nginx-setup-ubuntu-guide-to-a-functional-and-secure-website-serving)

-So this end the my documentation about how to deploy a node app with nginx.
+So this end of my documentation about **how to deploy a node app securely with nginx**.
 I will follow up with a documentation about how to automate the deployment with CI/CD pipeline in next Documentation.

-#### References
+#### References - For More Information

 1. [Server Setup & Hardening](https://docs.chaicode.com/server-setup/)
 2. [Server Hardening Best Practices](https://perception-point.io/guides/os-isolation/os-hardening-10-best-practices/)